Loveth221/MY-DSA-SQL-PROJECT/README.md

 WHERE [Product_Base_Margin] IS NULL

-----Question 1: Which product category had the highest sales?
+ - Question 1: Which product category had the highest sales?

 Select Top 1